Chemistry

 Please mention in your Statement of Objectives the names of three specific faculty members with whom you would like to work.

-Resume/CV can be entered in text, MS Word, or PDF format. it is important that you include your specific research experiences in your resume or CV.
+Resume/CV may be uploaded as a PDF or Microsoft Word document.
+It is important that you include your specific research experiences in your resume or CV.